 Enjoy the games everyone, and Go Broncos!!!

 As we usually do, we ask our random number generator (RNG) to makes its picks for the week’s NFL games.
 We then compare these picks to the so-called experts.
-To make things even more lively, I included my cat, Jesus Quintana, in on the picks, along with Doug Lee and myself (Doc Bear is too smart for this).
-The RNG is simply armed with the notion that, 57% of the time, the home team is a winner in the NFL.
+To make things even more lively, I include my cat, Jesus Quintana, in on the picks, along with Doug Lee and myself (Doc Bear is too smart for this).
+The RNG is simply armed with the notion that 57% of the time, the home team is a winner in the NFL.
 Quintana picks between two quarters as I drop them to the floor.
-Doug Lee uses his sharp mind.
+Doug Lee uses his calculator mind.

 I use Kahlua and a proprietary mathematical formula.
 If that doesn’t work, I contemplate how many chicks Brett Favre has picture-texted his junk until the picks come to me.